About three-quarters of trailers with hydraulic brakes fail dealer tests while a quarter of these offer no stopping power whatsoever.

 A few simple things can be done to assess the problem and tweak trailer brakes to get them up to speed.

 We got some advice from Dave White, service manager at Lincolnshire trailer sales and hire specialist Ireland’s Farm Machinery.

-He looks at how to test your brakes, upgrading, parts costs and we also look at the latest on the weights and speeds Department of Transport consultation.
+He looks at how to test your brakes, upgrading, parts and costs.

-His experiences support the Bagma survey figures.
-“When we started out with Bagma’s brake-testing kit in 2010 we found that nearly all trailers running on standard ag-spec eight-stud axles were failing to achieve the minimum 25% braking efficiency.
+He says: “When we started out with Bagma’s brake-testing kit we found that nearly all trailers running on standard ag-spec eight-stud axles were failing to achieve the minimum 25% braking efficiency.